skim0119/gym-softrobot/README.md

 - PyElastica 0.2+
 - Matplotlib (optional for display rendering and plotting)
 - POVray (optional for 3D rendering)

+## Reinforcement Learning Example

+We tested the environment using [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) for centralized control.
+More advanced algorithms are still under development.

+If you have your own algorithm that you would like to test with our environment, you are welcome to reach out to us.

+## Citation

 Please use this bibtex to cite in your publications: